citygml4j/citygml4j/README.md

 Maven artifact
 --------------
-citygml4j is also available as Maven artifact from the [Central Maven Repository](http://search.maven.org/).
-To add citygml4j  to your project with maven, add the following code to your pom.xml:
+citygml4j is also available as [Maven](http://maven.apache.org/) artifact from the [Central Maven Repository](http://search.maven.org/).
+To add citygml4j  to your project with Maven, add the following code to your pom.xml:

 ```xml
 <dependency>